 The rut is the deers’ mating season.
 It happens every autumn, when antlers and egos are fully grown and testosterone runs high.

 Male deer, known as bucks, assert their dominance by fighting each other with their antlers.
-The stronger the buck is, the more likely he is to father children.
+The stronger the buck, the more likely he is to father children.
 The rut begins and ends in a matter of days, so competition is fierce.

 Different species of deer rut at different times.
 Fallow deer normally rut at the beginning of October, followed by the Sika deer later in the month.

 The soundtrack to the Fallow rut is the low, percussive grunting of the bucks, which is often quite loud.
 Sikas tend to whistle instead.

-Despite these differences, there is a common theme to both ruts: the scramble for territory, known as ‘stands’.
+Despite these differences, there is a common theme to both ruts - the scramble for territory, known as ‘stands’.
 Often linked to how visible bucks are (and how likely they are to attract admirers) prime real estate is central and higher than other areas in the park.
 Echo Mount is a particular favourite spot in Knole Park.

 During the rut, Fallow bucks often return to the same stand year after year.
-Sikas are much more territorial during their rut, and less attached to one site but are very territorial during the rut.
+Sikas are less attached to one site but are very territorial during the rut.

 After the rut, things calm down for the winter.
 In the springtime, the antlers that all male deer grow, and bucks use to prove their manliness, fall off.
 This is a process known as ‘casting’.